sjkelleyjr/Deadlock/v1/chapter_10.md

 Jordan began drawing graphs on the whiteboard.
 Within minutes, the group had split into two camps: those who wanted to simulate the knot in Python, and those who wanted to brute-force it with a Monte Carlo method.
 No one moved.
 The facilitators, flustered, called time and moved on to the next activity.

 Each team received spaghetti, tape, string, and a marshmallow.
-The goal was to construct a structure that put the marshmallow as high off the ground as possible.
+The goal of the activity was to construct a structure that put the marshmallow as high off the ground as possible.

 Mack immediately began stress-testing the spaghetti, snapping pieces and muttering, "Brittle failure at 0.2 newtons."